 Director, Bill Ratcliffe MA , is an Advanced City & Guilds qualified cabinet maker, surface finisher and upholsterer.
 He has also achieved a First Class BA (Hons) Degree in Furniture Conservation, Restoration & Decorative Arts.
 He later gained a Masters Degree in the Conservation of Historic Objects.

 He has worked on a number of important projects at some historic locations but just loves working on a variety of objects.
-Craven Conservation also has a team of specialist conservators and knowledge to draw on when needed, for example, paper, books, textiles and ceramics.
-We also continue to develop our skills through industry courses and research.
+Bill also takes on commissions for making projects in addition to running a number of woodwork based craft courses.

 We offer services in cabinet making, surface finishing, traditional upholstery, gilding and all aspects of conservation and restoration.
 We work for private clients, institutions and historic houses.

 Please take a look at the gallery to see a small selection of photos including rocking horse restoration, conservation of the well documented Thomas Chippendale 'Violin Cabinet ' at Wilton House (supporting Granary Conservation of Lincolnshire) and the frame conservation & upholstery of a pair of 18th century French chairs, stamped with French Master maker's mark, Adrien Pierre Dupain.

 We run a number of woodwork based courses and the aim is for you to fall in love with craft that we have such a passion for and get so much from, for example:

 Sign up to hear from us about course deals, new courses and events.